Self-concordant smoothing in proximal quasi-Newton algorithms for large-scale convex composite optimization: Self-concordant regularization

 \subsection{Self-concordant regularization via infimal convolution}

-We next present some important elements of smoothing via infimal convolution which provides the Moreau-Yosida regularization process as a special case in defining the (scaled) proximal operator. \begin{definition}[Infimal convolution] Let $g$ and $h$ be two functions from $\rr^n$ to $\rr \cup \{+\infty\}$.
-The infimal convolution (or ``inf-convolution" or ``inf-conv")\footnote{Also sometimes called ``epigraphic sum" or ``epi-sum", as its operation yields the (strict) \emph{epigraphic sum} $\epi f + \epi g$ \cite[p.
+Next, we present key elements of smoothing through infimal convolution, which includes the Moreau-Yosida regularization process as a special case in defining the (scaled) proximal operator. \begin{definition}[Infimal convolution] Let $g$ and $h$ be two functions from $\rr^n$ to $\rr \cup \{+\infty\}$.
+The infimal convolution (or ``inf-convolution'' or ``inf-conv'')\footnote{Also sometimes called ``epigraphic sum'' or ``epi-sum'', as its operation yields the (strict) \emph{epigraphic sum} $\epi g + \epi h$ \cite[p.
 93]{hiriart2004fundamentals}.} of $g$ and $h$ is the function $\infconv{g}{h}\colon \rr^n \to \bar{\rr}$ defined by

 \end{definition} The infimal convolution of $g$ with $h$ is said to be \emph{exact at $x \in\dom g$} if the infimum \eqref{eq:infconv} is attained.
 It is \emph{exact} if it is exact at each $x \in\dom g$, in which case we write $\infconvdot{g}{h}$.
-Of utmost importance about the inf-conv operation in this paper is its use in the approximation of a function $g\in\pclsc{\rr^n}$; that is, the approximation of $g$ by its infimal convolution with a member $h_\mu(\cdot)$ of a parameterized family $\calH \coloneqq \{h_\mu \, \st \, \mu \in \rp\}$ of (regularization) kernels.
-In more formal terms, we recall the notion of inf-conv regularization in \defnref{def:infconvreg} below.
-For $h\in \pclsc{\rr^n}$ and $\mu \in \rp$, we define the function $\extended{h_\mu}$ by the \emph{epi-multiplication} operation\footnote{It is easy to show that $h_\mu^* = \mu h^*$.}
+Of utmost importance about the inf-conv operation in this paper is its use in the approximation of a function $g\in\pclsc{\rr^n}$; that is, the approximation of $g$ by its infimal convolution with a member $h_\mu(\cdot)$ of a parameterized family $\calH \coloneqq \{h_\mu \, \stt \, \mu \in \rp\}$ of (regularization) kernels.
+In more formal terms, we recall the notion of inf-conv regularization in \defnref{def:infconvreg}.
+For $h\in \pclsc{\rr^n}$ and $\mu \in \rp$, we define the function $\extended{h_\mu}$ by the \emph{epi-multiplication} operation\footnote{It is easy to show that $h_\mu^\star = \mu h^\star $.}